-The number of lines in the log file that up.time scans, using the criteria specified in the monitor template.
-The default is 1000 and the maximum is 10000.
+The number of lines in the log file that will scan, using the criteria specified in the monitor template.
+The default is 1000Uptime Infrastructure Monitor and the maximum is 10000.

 Match source with

 The application, system component, or application module that triggered the event.